jonase/eastwood/README.next.md

 #### Last options map adjustments

-If you start Eastwood from a REPL, these are the only changes made to the options map specified as an argument.
+If you start Eastwood from a REPL, the only changes made to the options map specified as an argument are to fill in default values for some keys if you do not supply them, i.e. to merge a map like the following _before_ the supplied options map.
+See `eastwood.lint/last-options-map-adjustments` for details.

+* `:cwd` - the full path name to the current working directory at the time the function is called.
+This is used to cause file names reported in warnings to be relative to this directory, and thus shorter, if they are beneath it.
+* `:linters` - default value of all linters documented to be enabled by default.
+* `:namespaces` - default value of `[:source-paths :test-paths]`
+* `:source-paths` - a list of all directories on the Java classpath.
+  This is a special case that cannot be implemented with `merge`, because it is only used if neither of the keys `:source-paths` nor `:test-paths` are present in the supplies options map, as a convenience for use in the REPL.
-* If you do not specify a `:callback` key, a default message callback function is created for you.
-This default callback simply formats all callback data as strings and prints it to `*out*`, or the writer specified by the value of the `:out` key in the options map (e.g. if it is a string, the file named by that string will be written).
+* `:callback` - a default message callback function, which simply formats all callback data as strings and prints it to `*out*`, or the writer specified by the value of the `:out` key in the options map (e.g. if it is a string, the file named by that string will be written).
-* A key `:cwd` is added if you do not supply one.
-It is simply the full path name to the current working directory at the time the function is called.
-This is used only to make file names reported in warnings relative to this directory, and thus shorter, if they are beneath it.

-TBD: Document any other special treatment of options in Eastwood, and try to make it more uniform to fit into this merging behavior as documented here.
-For example, can I simply make the calculation of `:namespaces` behaviorally the same as it is now if I merge it in at the same time as `:callback` and `:cwd` are?

 ## Known issues